gyorilab/covid-19/covid_19/disease_maps/grounding/README.md

 https://github.com/indralab/covid-19/blob/master/covid_19/disease_maps/grounding/groundings.csv
 (the table is wide so if you're looking at it on the web, make sure to scroll to the right to see the results).

 The structure of this table is as follows: each row provides the ID and the name of the model in which the given element appears.
 It also provides the ID and name and type of the element as it appears in the model.
+The `reference_type` and `reference_resource` columns ar the key results of grounding.
+For simple entities, there is a single entry in each of these columns, i.e., `HGNC`, and `30707` respectively.
+For Complex entities with multiple components, the values in each column are separated by `/`.
+For instance, for `p50_p65`, the two columns contain `HGNC/HGNC` and `7794/9955`, respectively.
+Finally, the last column, `standard_name` provides the standardized name(s) associated with the groundings as reference.